 #4 – GnuCash (Financial Planning App)

-Many bank websites also provide mobile applications wherein you can enter your data pertaining to your accounts, loans, investments, insurance, et al. They help you keep track of your income and expenses and also provide information about their new products from time to time.
+Many bank websites also provide mobile applications wherein you can enter data about accounts, loans, investments, insurance, etc. In addition, they help you keep track of your income and expenses and provide information about their new products from time to time.

 Top Wealth Management App